Reminders about Class Attendance:

 Once you have completed these three steps, you will be allowed to attend in-person classes virtually until you receive the results of your COVID-19 test.
 Failure to notify the School of Law in a timely fashion may result in a student not receiving attendance credit for in-person classes they miss.

-When You Receive Your Test Results: Immediately upon receipt of your COVID-19 test results, you must notify the School of Law regarding your results by completing the form located HERE.
+As soon as you receive your COVID-19 test results, you must notify the School of Law regarding your results by completing the form located HERE.

 Positive Test Result: